adamcooke/staytus/README.md

 * [Dial 9 Status Site](http://status.dial9.co.uk)

-If you're running Staytus in the wild, let us know so we can add you tot he list.
+If you're running Staytus in the wild, let us know so we can add you to the list.

 ## Screenshots